top of page

 Minimum-Effective GLP-1: Microdosing and Every-Other-Week Strategies for Maintenance

-GLP-1 medications (like semaglutide and tirzepatide) were designed for metabolic disease, but they’ve become the headline in weight loss.
-The hype is real—appetite suppression, weight loss—but so are the nuances: side effects and cost.
-In clinic, the smartest results come from matching dose and schedule to the person.
-I adjust GLP-1 dosing for clients almost every day—not by mechanically stepping up per the label, but by making evidence-based tweaks to match weight, body fat
+GLP-1 medications (like semaglutide and tirzepatide) were designed for metabolic disease, but they've become the headline in weight loss.
+The hype is real (appetite suppression, weight loss) but so are the nuances: side effects, cost, and the question of what to do once someone has already reached their target.
+In clinic, I adjust GLP-1 dosing almost every day, not by mechanically stepping up per the label, but by making evidence-based tweaks to match weight, body fat, muscle

 Frankie Gan